HAR697: Using Policy to Strengthen Health Systems

 In the module, policy is interpreted broadly as ‘purposeful and deliberate actions’ through which efforts can be made to reshape or address issues within public health systems (cf. Gilson, 2012).
 Public health systems are understood both as public health systems (covering for example health protection, health promotion and health care public health) and, more narrowly, as health care systems.
 The module is suitable for students with broad public health and health care knowledge, but also for those with more limited experience.

 The module aims to:

-• Provide students with the critical skills to analyse and understand the underpinning social, economic and political contexts of health policies, and the factors that influence the development and impact in specific health system contexts;
+• Provide students with the critical skills to analyse and understand the underpinning social, economic and political contexts of health policies, and the factors that influence the development and impact in specific public health system contexts;

 • Develop a critical appreciation of how health systems in particular contexts might be strengthened through policy initiatives